Covendocs

 • The SQLite ledger cannot be opened.

-• Another live daemon already owns the socket.
+• Another live daemon already owns the local IPC endpoint.

-If a stale socket is present after a crash, use Recovery and upgrades before deleting anything by hand.
+If local IPC metadata is stale after a crash, use Recovery and upgrades before deleting anything by hand.

 Status